ENSTABretagneRobotics/oculus_ros2/oculus_ros2/how_to_handle_oculus_driver_dependancy.md

 If you specify the RENAME option directly after the file without separating them with a newline or semicolon, CMake will interpret it as part of the file name, which will result in an error. hugo.yverneau@gmail.com
-To run my script I have to get those dependecy :
+To run my script I have to get those dependency :
 ```bash
 git clone https://github.com/ENSTABretagneRobotics/oculus_driver.git
 ```